michelfernandez/cove/README.md

 {{< /side-by-side >}}
 ```

-#### {{< center-block >}}
+#### {{< content >}}
-The other basic building block `center-block` aligns content from top to bottom while horizontally centering all elements within.
-It usually starts with a title and a leading text but its contents are completely free to choose.
-To further group components within the `center-block` you can use the `row` and the `column` component.
+The other basic building block `content` building direction is top to down.
+It usually starts with a heading component its contents are completely free to choose.
+To horizontally group components within the `content` you can use the `row` component.

 ##### {{< row >}}
 Draws its contents laterally outwards from the center.
 Its content is horizontally centered, vertically stretched, and never wrapped.
 Example content: `plan` component.

-##### {{< column >}}
-Draws its contents from top to bottom.
-Its content is horizontally centered.
-Example content: `collapsible` component.

 ### Markdown wrapper components
-Note: consider using only one of the 2.

 #### {{% richtext %}}
-Applies styling for headings, paragraphs, links, and lists.

-#### {{% content %}}
-Applies styling for headings, paragraphs, links, and lists.
+Applies styling for headings, paragraphs, links, and lists (ul, ol, dl).

 ### Atomic components
 Components that are rather simple and used in various places throughout the website.